paulvinueza30/group-20-large-project/README.md

 This script will:

 Start the backend (Express) server using app.ts, located in the src directory.
-Start the frontend (Next.js) development server.
+Start the frontend (Vite) development server.

 Note:
 Ensure that your backend's package.json includes the following scripts to run properly: